proseline/proseline-next/DESIGN.md

 The proseline.com server application provides services to paying customers:

-1. The server distributes all of their projects, so all members of the customer's projects can download work, even when other members aren't online.
+1. The server distributes work on all of their projects, so all members of the customer's projects can download and share it, even when other members aren't online.

 2. The server invites all of the customer's clients to all of the customer's projects, so they can work on projects across devices without inviting themself manually.